abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 It's a way to transform data **in the template** before displaying it, and it's used to format data in a specific way.

+> A pipe is a template element that allows you to transform a value into a desired output.
+A pipe is specified by adding the vertical bar `(|)` and the pipe name right after the value to be transformed

 ![pipe](./img/pipes.png)
 ![pipe](./img/pipes-1.png)
 ![pipe](./img/pipes-2.png)